rsi-models/CPR/docs/_sources/macro.rst.txt

 Macro
 =====

-The Macro module contains various classes and functions that generate and manage the macroeconomic variables, in particular over time.
+The Macro module contains classes that contain parameters common to all households, generate stochastic processes for returns and wages and other prices.

 .. currentmodule:: CPR.macro